auriq/essentia_docs/source/integrations/R/rapache.rst

 loads data into the UDB database.

-In this case study we need to setup an Essentia environment on our local computer, preprocess our Apache log data with Essentia's etl tools, and then send the data into R for more advanced analysis.
+In this case study we need to setup an Essentia environment on our local computer, preprocess our Apache log data with Essentia's Data Processing tools, and then send the data into R for more advanced analysis.
 We save the following commands to ``setupapache.sh``

 .. literalinclude:: ../../EssentiaPublic/casestudies/apache/setupapache.sh